Your request has been successfully sent!

 What is light flickering?

-When facing the problem, you can always try replacing your old light with a new one.
+When facing this problem, you can always try replacing your old light with a new one.
 If you haven't already, this may also be a good time to switch to LED.
-LED lights are available in a wide variety of shapes and sizes so you should be able to find the perfect LED replacement to suit to your needs.
+LED lights are available in a wide variety of shapes and sizes so you should be able to find the perfect LED replacement to suit your needs.
 Before replacing a bulb, make sure the power is turned off and the bulb has cooled down.
 If your light is still flickering after you've switched to the new LED one, you'll have to look for other solutions.